dbakuntsev/simply.clipboard-monitor/README.md

 - Status line shows character count, non-whitespace character count, and line count.
 Any of `\r`, `\n`, or `\r\n` counts as a line separator.
 - An **Encoding** drop-down lists all encodings supported by Windows.
 The auto-detected encoding is pre-selected.
 Selecting a different encoding re-decodes the raw bytes on the spot; decoding failures are shown inline in red.
 - The manually selected encoding is used when exporting as `.txt` (see below).
+- A **Word wrap** checkbox toggles line wrapping in the text view.
+The setting is persisted in `preferences.json` and restored on the next launch.

 ### Locale
 - Enabled only for `CF_LOCALE`.